 The invalid field names.

-values ObjectAn object of key-value pairs of field names with all of their values, regardless of whether or not they were updated.
+values ObjectAn object of key-value pairs of field names with all of their values, regardless of their update status.

 - See also